shanedroid32/ImMonoGame/README.md

 # ImMonoGame
-a small lightwieght library for ImGui.Net and MonoGame, with a basic UI Entity/Object type system.
+a small lightweight library for ImGui.Net and MonoGame, with a basic UI Entity/Object type system.
 Reccomended for use when debugging projects.

 ## documentation